Breastfeeding, Babywearing & Bouncing Back into Shape after Baby

 Did you know that a low fat diet can actually make you fat?
 A diet of full-fat milk, real butter, real cane sugar, extra virgin olive oil, coconut oil, fat-marbled meat, eggs, nuts of all kinds, cheeses, fruits, veggies, and whole grain pastas and breads is far more likely to help you lose weight and maintain a healthy weight for life.

-Along with enjoying these yummy foods, you’ll lose weight faster and be overall healthier by avoiding High Fructose Corn Syrup (HFCS~it’s in practically everything…breads, juices, jellies, etc…so you’ll have to read labels carefully!) and other corn-derived syrups and sugars, food dyes, margarine, vegetable/canola/safflower oils, and artificial sweeteners.
+Along with enjoying these yummy foods, you’ll lose weight faster and be overall healthier by avoiding High Fructose Corn Syrup (HFCS – it’s in practically everything…breads, juices, jellies, etc…so you’ll have to read labels carefully!) and other corn-derived syrups and sugars, along with food dyes, margarine, vegetable/canola/safflower oils, and artificial sweeteners.

 Keep in mind, letting yourself become hungry is one of the surest paths to overeating!
 It’s far better to eat multiple, small, snack-type meals throughout the day than to wait for meals when you’ll be hungrier and more likely to eat too much.
 Other benefits to ‘snacking’ instead of eating three full-on meals are 1.)
 Maintaining a consistent blood sugar, which aids in appetite control and helps your body escape the ‘survival’ instinct to store fat; 2.)
 Reducing your appetite naturally by eating smaller amounts at a time which helps your stomach to shrink; and 3.)
 Increasing your metabolism by consistently keeping your digestive system heated up in ‘burn mode.’